dirkstals/groups4auth0/README.md

 The script will then sync the version of `webpack.json` to the newly updated version in `package.json`.

-After this it will start the build, which will generate files in the dist folder (for the client) and a `build/bundle.js` file for the server.
+After this it will start the build, which will create a `build/bundle.js` file.

-Once the build is completed, it will try to upload the dist folder to the S3 Bucket which was provided as an environment variable.

-At last all changed files will be commited and pushed to the git repo.
+At last, all changed files will be commited and pushed to the git repo.